-This is a note I sent to friends as part of my COVID Tea Party, but it's broadly instructive and underlines my basic philosophy of Tea Practice.
+This is a note I sent to friends as part of my COVID Tea Party , but it's broadly instructive and underlines my basic philosophy of Tea Practice .

 A very short crash-course on brewing Japanese tea

-- Collect your kyusu, and the cups you will drink from.
+Collect your kyusu, and the cups you will drink from.

-- Bring your water to a rolling boil, if you have an electric kettle you can keep the water hot, but if you are boiling on a stove it may be easier to pour the water in to an insulated container like a hydroflask so that it stays warm when you need it.
-Boiling the water removes a lot of the non-soluble minerals in the water, giving the tea a less harsh flavor1.
+Bring your water to a rolling boil, if you have an electric kettle you can keep the water hot, but if you are boiling on a stove it may be easier to pour the water in to an insulated container like a hydroflask so that it stays warm when you need it.
+Boiling the water removes a lot of the non-soluble minerals in the water, giving the tea a less harsh flavorfn2.

-- You can experiment here by pre-heating the kyusu with the hot water, but be sure to pour it out before adding your leaves.
+You can experiment here by pre-heating the kyusu with the hot water, but be sure to pour it out before adding your leaves.

-- take about 5-10 grams of tea, maybe a healthy tablespoon, spread it across the bottom of the teapot. when you take the tea out of the packet, try to not break the long rolled tea! smell the leaves, study the leaves, be with the leaves while you…
+take about 5-10 grams of tea, maybe a healthy tablespoon, spread it across the bottom of the teapot. when you take the tea out of the packet, try to not break the long rolled tea! smell the leaves, study the leaves, be with the leaves while you...

-- cool the water to around 80C/180F.
+cool the water to around 80C/180F.

-- method 1: wait patiently
+method 1: wait patiently

-- prepare a stopwatch on your phone
+prepare a stopwatch on your phone or find a seconds-hand on an analogue clock.

-- pour the water over the leaves, making sure they all get wet, start your stopwatch
+pour the water over the leaves, making sure they all get wet, start your stopwatch

-- watch the first infusion and the leaves unfurl with the pot's lid off, take a whiff of it, notice a bird flying past your window, say hi to your cat
+watch the first infusion and the leaves unfurl with the pot's lid off, take a whiff of it, notice a bird flying past your window, say hi to your cat

-- consider what you like about the flavor of the tea, and what you don't.
+consider what you like about the flavor of the tea, and what you don't.

-- the next time you brew it, the next "infusion", change something about how you brewed it, slightly or wildly, and see how the tea reacts.
-You can probably brew a pot of tea three or four times until it's had enough, each time it should be brewed for 15-30 seconds longer than the last.2
+the next time you brew it, the next "infusion", change something about how you brewed it, slightly or wildly, and see how the tea reacts.
+You can probably brew a pot of tea three or four times until it's had enough, each time it should be brewed for 15-30 seconds longer than the last.fn1

 Changing and Improving the Brew